xibosignage/xibo-manual/source/en/media_module_countdown.md

 ## Actions

-Actions can be attached to this Widget, please see the [Interactive Actions](layouts_interactive_actions.html)  page for more information.
+Interactive Actions can be attached to this Countdown Widget from the **Actions** tab.
+Please see the [Interactive Actions](layouts_interactive_actions.html) page for more information.

 ## Additional Information